Happily Slipping into Our Straitjackets

-America's Love Affair with Drugs and How We Came to so Easily Accept Using Our Children as Guinea Pigs
+America's Love Affair with Drugs and How We Came to so Easily Accept Sacrificing Our Children on the Altar of Big Pharma

 How she described it: I felt like I just wasn't being able to get a full breath.
 Multiple times of that happening, not being able to get enough air -- I just felt super-dizzy, and then eventually passed out.
 In the past, this has never happened.
 Then this race that I was wearing a mask, it did happen, which I don't think is a coincidence.